What’s the Difference Between Indica, Sativa, & Hybrid Strains?.

 Adding to the confusion, nearly all cannabis varieties today are hybrids—most with hazy parentages from crossbreeding and prohibition.
-And strain names outside of indica, sativa, and hybrid have mostly lost whatever usefulness they once had.
+And the categorization of indica, sativa, and hybrid has mostly lost whatever usefulness it once had.

-It will take work by the cannabis industry and its consumers to transition out of the three-strain debate.
+It will take work from the cannabis industry and its consumers to transition out of the sativa vs indica myth.
 Consumers need to know (and understand) the cannabinoid and terpene makeup of their selected products.
-These compounds are a far better indicator when it comes to figuring out if your flower is energizing or sedating.
+According to cannabis expert Dr. Ethan Russo, these compounds are a far better indicator when it comes to figuring out if your flower is energizing or sedating.

-Most Michigan cannabis fans gravitate toward high THC strains since its the plant’s primary psychoactive ingredient.
-But THC does more than give you a head high; it’s also responsible for food cravings and short term memory impairment.
-We’ve trained customers to think they’re getting more bang for their buck out of high THC strains.
-But other active cannabis compounds can amplify, minimize, or change the effects of THC along with providing unique characteristics.
+As far as cannabinoids go, most Michigan cannabis fans gravitate toward high-THC strains since it’s the plant’s primary psychoactive ingredient.
+But THC does more than give you a head high– it’s also responsible for unpleasant side effects like food cravings and short term memory impairment.
+We’ve trained customers to think they’re getting more bang for their buck out of high-THC strains.
+But other active cannabis compounds can actually amplify, minimize, or change the effects of THC along with providing unique characteristics.

-CBD has recently taken the stage with THC as the second most well-known cannabinoid.
+For example, CBD has recently taken the stage with THC as the second most well-known cannabinoid.
 Though CBD is seeing a meteoric rise in popularity among new cannabis consumers, it’s underappreciated by many THC-obsessed cannabis connoisseurs.
-THC and CBD share some benefits and characteristics, but consumers who embrace CBD enjoy its anti-anxiety and anti-psychotic effects, since CBD is known to reduce the side-effects of THC.
+THC and CBD share some benefits and characteristics, but consumers who embrace CBD enjoy its anti-anxiety and anti-psychotic effects, since CBD is known to reduce the side effects of THC.

 And though CBD and THC are the most significant cannabinoids impacting your cannabis experience, they are only two out of more than 100 different cannabinoids identified in recent decades.
-Researchers and cultivators are selectively breeding cannabis cultivars to produce higher concentrations of lesser-known cannabinoids and terpenes.
+Researchers and cultivators are selectively breeding cannabis cultivars to produce higher concentrations of lesser-known cannabinoids.
 We predict you’ll soon see strains high in cannabinoids like CBN, THCV, THCA, and CBC.